Minedastan-code/DW/README.md

 Dynamic Widget components for Unity

 Dynamic Widgets are the interactive widgets for the dental driil tool to an implant target guidance.
-They are co-designed with 2 dental experts and 3 mixed reality experts.

 Dynamic Widgets are published in ISMAR 2024 journal paper track "Co-designing dynamic mixed reality drill positioning widgets: A collaborative approach with dentists in a realistic setup".